bcgov/ocp-sso/k6/README.md

 `JSON_FILE_PATH=path/to/file ./process_results.sh

-## Todo
-- automate creation of the prerequisite components, ansible playbook or here in the test run
-- create more users for token test

 ## How to make use of these K6 tests
 The K6 test cases simulates user behavior and API usage.
 By running the test cases *during an operational task* helps us to understand what are the expected events when we introduce the same task to production SSO instances.